lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 .. image:: kde-partition-partionstats.png

 If you have multiple drives on your system :menuselection:`Device --> Select Current Device --> Desired Disk`.
 To view information on the current drive such as what type of partition table or Logical size and smart status :menuselection:`Device --> Properties`.
 If you do not really see all your devices or current status press :kbd:`F5` or :menuselection:`Tools --> Refresh Devices`.
 To show which filesystems and what operations can be done with KDE Partition Manager :menuselection:`Tools --> File System Support`.
+The checkmark means the operation is supported and the red ! shows that the function is not supported.
+To see what program is used for this file system operation see the :guilabel:`Support Tools` column.

 If you want to quit KDE Partition Manager press :kbd:`Control+Q`.

 Screenshot